Air Fryer Sweet Potatoes {Vegan, Paleo, Whole30}

 The skin should be crispy and browned and the inside should be perfectly soft and fluffy.

-How to Make Air Fryer Sweet Potatoes
+How to Flavor an Air Fryer Baked Sweet Potato

 - Sweet potatoes make a great meal prep item.
 Fully bake ahead of time and reheat in the microwave or air fryer.